Social Welfare

 Concurrent Degree in Social Welfare and Public Policy

 Berkeley Social Welfare and the Goldman School of Public Policy offer a Concurrent Degree program option that blends the substantive focus and professional social work training of the Masters in Social Welfare (MSW) with the rigorous methodological tools and policy breadth of the Masters in Public Policy (MPP).
-Students seeking a career in social service research, policy, or administration must be knowledgeable about the complexities of service delivery, a perspective supplied by the MSW Field Education and service-oriented course work; skilled in the “big picture” policy analysis based in the rigorous methodological training in economics, statistics, and policy research of the MPP; and able to effectively advocate for their programs and their constituents in the legislature and executive branches.
+Students seeking a career in social service research, policy, or administration must be knowledgeable about the complexities of service delivery, a perspective supplied by the MSW Practicum Education and service-oriented course work; skilled in the “big picture” policy analysis based in the rigorous methodological training in economics, statistics, and policy research of the MPP; and able to effectively advocate for their programs and their constituents in the legislature and executive branches.

-To complete the MSW/MPP Concurrent Degree program and earn both the MSW and MPP, a student must be admitted to the program and complete 88 units of coursework in Social Welfare and Public Policy, which includes 20 units related to off-campus field education, over 3 years.
+To complete the MSW/MPP Concurrent Degree program and earn both the MSW and MPP, a student must be admitted to the program and complete 88 units of coursework in Social Welfare and Public Policy, which includes 20 units related to off-campus practicum education, over 3 years.
 One year each is dedicated to the foundation curriculum in social welfare and public policy.
 The third year is a combination of advanced social welfare and public policy curriculum that results in a joint Master's capstone that addresses the knowledge of both fields.

 Prospective applicants may reach out to either school for more information about this program.